centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

 - A shortcut is a schema entity that references data stored external to a KQL database in your cluster.
 In Lakehouse(s), Eventhouse(s), or KQL Databases it's possible to create shortcuts referencing internal locations within Microsoft Fabric, ADLS Gen2, Spark Notebooks, AWS S3 storage accounts, or Microsoft Dataverse.

 - By enabling us to reference different storage locations, OneLake's Shortcuts provides a unified source of truth for all our data, within the Microsoft Fabric environment and ensures clarity regarding the origin of our data.

-- In this solution, the `Product` and `ProductCategory` delta tables in OneLake are defined as external tables using shortcuts.
-Meaning the data is not copied but served from the OneLake itself.
-Shortcuts allow data to remain stored in outside of Fabric, yet presented via Fabric as a central location.

 - Feature [documentation](https://learn.microsoft.com/fabric/real-time-analytics/onelake-shortcuts?tabs=onelake-shortcut).